sr39/gizmo-debug/scripts/gizmo_documentation.md

     ##-----------------------------------------------------------------------------------------------------
     #---------------------------------------- Gas Equations-of-State
     #EOS_GAMMA=(5.0/3.0)            # Polytropic Index of Gas (for an ideal gas law): if not set and no other (more complex) EOS set, defaults to GAMMA=5/3
-    #EOS_HELMHOLTZ                  # Use Timmes & Swesty 2000 EOS (for e.g. stellar or degenerate equations of state; developed by D. Radice; use requires explicit pre-approval)
+    #EOS_HELMHOLTZ                  # Use Timmes & Swesty 2000 EOS (for e.g. stellar or degenerate equations of state)
     ## -----------------------------------------------------------------------------------------------------
     # --------------------------------- Magneto-Hydrodynamics
     # ---------------------------------  these modules are public, but if used, the user should also cite the MHD-specific GIZMO methods paper